-- Visual impairment, including lack of control of eye movements
+- Vision problems, including lack of control of eye movements

 - Memory loss

-Symptoms tend to develop slowly over a period of many years in most people with this disease.
-In some cases, some symptoms, such as joint pain and weight loss, develop years before the gastrointestinal symptoms that lead to diagnosis.
+Symptoms tend to develop slowly over many years in most people with this disease.
+In some people, symptoms such as joint pain and weight loss develop years before the digestive symptoms that lead to diagnosis.

 When to see a doctor

 Even after the infection is diagnosed and you're receiving treatment, let your doctor know if your symptoms don't improve.
 Sometimes antibiotic therapy isn't effective because the bacteria are resistant to the particular drug you're taking.
-The disease can recur, so it's important to watch for the re-emergence of symptoms.
+The disease can recur, so it's important to watch for symptoms that reappear.

-The cause of Whipple disease is infection with the bacterium Tropheryma whipplei.
-This bacterium initially affects the mucosal lining of your small intestine, forming small lesions within the intestinal wall.
-The bacterium also damages the fine, hair-like projections (villi) that line the small intestine.
-With time, the infection can spread to other parts of your body.
+Whipple disease is caused by a type of bacterium called Tropheryma whipplei.
+The bacteria affect the mucosal lining of your small intestine first, forming small sores (lesions) within the wall of the intestine.
+The bacteria also damage the fine, hairlike projections (villi) that line the small intestine.

-Not much is known about the bacterium.
-Although it seems readily present in the environment, scientists don't really know where it comes from or how it's transmitted to humans.
-Not everyone who carries the bacterium develops the disease.
-Some researchers believe that people with the disease may have a genetic defect in their immune system response that makes them more susceptible to becoming ill when exposed to the bacterium.
+Not much is known about the bacteria.
+Although they seem readily present in the environment, scientists don't know where they come from or how they're spread to humans.
+Not everyone who carries the bacteria develops the disease.
+Some researchers believe that people with the disease may have a genetic defect in their immune system response that makes them more likely to become sick when exposed to the bacteria.

-Whipple disease is extremely uncommon, affecting fewer than one in 1 million people.
+Whipple disease is extremely uncommon, affecting fewer than 1 in 1 million people.

-Because so little is known about the bacterium that causes Whipple disease, risk factors for the disease haven't been clearly identified.
+Because so little is known about the bacteria that cause Whipple disease, risk factors for the disease haven't been clearly identified.
 Based on available reports, it appears more likely to affect:

 - Farmers and other people who work outdoors and have frequent contact with sewage and wastewater

 Whipple disease is a progressive and potentially fatal disease.
-Although the infection is rare, associated deaths continue to be reported, due in large part to late diagnoses and delayed treatment.
+Although the infection is rare, associated deaths continue to be reported.
+This is due in large part to late diagnoses and delayed treatment.
 Death often is caused by the spread of the infection to the central nervous system, which can cause irreversible damage.

 The process of diagnosing Whipple disease typically includes the following tests:

 - Physical exam.
-Your doctor will likely begin with a physical exam, looking for signs and symptoms that suggest the presence of this condition — for example, abdominal tenderness and skin darkening, particularly on sun-exposed parts of your body.
+Your doctor generally begins with a physical exam.
+He or she will look for signs and symptoms that suggest the presence of this condition.
+For example, your doctor may look for stomach tenderness and skin darkening, particularly on sun-exposed parts of your body.

 Biopsy.
 An important step in diagnosing Whipple disease is taking a tissue sample (biopsy), usually from the lining of the small intestine.
 To do this, your doctor typically performs an upper endoscopy.
-The procedure uses a thin, flexible scope that passes through your mouth, throat, esophagus and stomach to your small intestine.
-The scope allows your doctor to view your digestive passages and obtain biopsies.
+The procedure uses a thin, flexible tube (scope) with a light and a camera attached that passes through your mouth, throat, windpipe and stomach to your small intestine.
+The scope allows your doctor to view your digestive passages and take tissue samples.